madetech/clean-architecture/README.md

 # Long-term learning guide

-We're beginning to put together a [long-term learning guide](learn/README.md) for Clean Architecture.
+We're beginning to put together [long-term learning goals](learn/README.md) for Clean Architecture, which individuals can use to help provide some direction to areas which are required in order to be proficient at Clean Architecture.

 # Use Cases